syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/appearance/theme.md

 In the ASP.NET Core application, the application theme can be changed dynamically by changing its style sheet reference in code.

-1. Modify the **~/Pages/Shared/_Layout.cshtml** page with the below code to implement a theme change dynamically using the dropdown by its id value in javascript function in the application.
+1.Modify the **~/Pages/Shared/_Layout.cshtml** page with the below code to implement a theme change dynamically using the dropdown by its id value in javascript function in the application.

 {% tabs %}
 {% highlight c# tabtitle="CSHTML" %}